Jetraw/Jetraw-Matlab-Toolbox/readme.md

 - For writing compressed files a **valid License** is needed.

 ## Installation
-Download the Matlab Toolbox installer (.mltbx file) for the [latest (pre-)release](https://github.com/Jetraw/Jetraw-Matlab-Toolbox/releases).
+Download the Matlab Toolbox installer (.mltbx file)  for the [latest (pre-)release](https://github.com/Jetraw/Jetraw-Matlab-Toolbox/releases/download/21.06.30.4/Jetraw_Matlab_Toolbox.mltbx).
+If you prefer to download prior versions check [previous (pre-)releases](https://github.com/Jetraw/Jetraw-Matlab-Toolbox/releases).
 Once downloaded you simply need to double click on it and the installation process will start automatically.

 ## Testing
 The user can test that the installation was successful running the two set of tests available in this same GitHub repository.
 Go to the **folder "test"** and